-What are your favorite tracks on your latest Encore or My Ireland albums?
+What are your favourite tracks on your latest Encore or My Ireland albums?

-My favorite track on Encore – because it was unusual for a woman, and a song I chose by accident rather than by plan – was Puccini’s “Nessun Dorma”.
+My favourite track on Encore, because it was unusual for a woman, and a song I chose by accident rather than by plan — was Puccini’s “Nessun Dorma”.
 Then “At Seventeen” comes a close second.
-(Janis Ian – when are you going to write another song like this – please?)
+“Janis Ian, when are you going to write another song like this please?”

-My favorite track on the My Ireland album is “Macushla” – a song I’ve always loved, but was always considered a man’s song.
+My favourite track on the My Ireland album is “Macushla” a song I’ve always loved, but was always considered a man’s song.
 But when you read through the lyrics, you wonder why other women have not been singing it.
 After all it’s about one’s mother.

 When are you going to do a Greatest Hits album?

-This is another project that I am working on, but the problem is to get these things done – along with all my other commitments.
-The idea is to take my favorite song from each album that I have done, and to make a new composite album.
+This is another project that I am working on, but the problem is to get these things done along with all my other commitments.
+The idea is to take my favourite song from each album that I have done, and to make a new composite album.